2019 FIA Motorsport Games GT Cup

-The 2019 FIA Motorsport Games GT Cup was the first FIA Motorsport Games GT Cup, continuation of the FIA GT Nations Cup held at ACI Vallelunga Circuit, Italy on 1 November to 3 November 2019.
-The race was contested with GT3-spec cars.
+The 2019 FIA Motorsport Games GT Cup was the first edition of the pro–am FIA Motorsport Games GT Cup and a continuation of the FIA GT Nations Cup.
+The event was a Grand Touring (GT) sports car race contested with GT3-spec cars and was held at the Vallelunga Circuit, Italy between 1 and 3 November 2019.
 Only Silver and Bronze drivers were allowed to compete.
-The event was part of the 2019 FIA Motorsport Games.
+The event was part of the 2019 FIA Motorsport Games and was promoted by the SRO Motorsports Group (SRO) in partnership with the Fédération Internationale de l'Automobile (FIA; global motor racing's governing body).